MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-sudoers-configuration.md

 ### Password errors or other authentication failures

-For guidelines on password and authentication configurations, see [Planning Security Credentials for Accessing Unix and Linux Computers](manage-security-create-crossplat-credentials.md).
+For guidelines on password and authentication configurations, see [Planning Security Credentials for Accessing UNIX and Linux Computers](manage-security-create-crossplat-credentials.md).